Read This First

 Prompt 1: Many ideologies provide the illusion of explanatory depth.
 Respond to the following notes on this

-The central claim is this: Ideologies that appear to have explanatory depth are attractive to especially those who have a low tolerance for uncertainty and a high tolerance for a lack of substantiation.
+In plain terms: Ideologies that appear to have explanatory depth are attractive to especially those who have a low tolerance for uncertainty and a high tolerance for a lack of substantiation.

 Humans naturally crave order and predictability.
 Ideologies that provide a clear-cut explanation for complex issues can be very comforting, even if that explanation is based on shaky evidence.
 By offering a framework for understanding the world, ideologies reduce the amount of unknowns we have to grapple with.